Mzhenian/CrispyCrumbsServer/wiki/Part1 - BasicSetup.md

 # Crispy Crumbs: Full Project Setup Guide

-Welcome to the **Crispy Crumbs** video-sharing platform!
-This guide will walk you through setting up all components, including the backend server, the recommendation engine, the web version, and the Android app.
-Each part of the project has been carefully crafted to deliver the best user experience with a robust backend.

-## Crispy Crumbs - Founders

-- Ofek Avan Danan (211824727)
-- Zohar Mzhen (314621806)
-- Dolev Menajem (207272220)

 ## Setting Up Crispy Crumbs: Overview

 The **Crispy Crumbs** platform consists of multiple components: